Returning to CSU

 - Returning from Abroad Socials – InterConnections

-- Every semester, the Education Abroad Office partners International Student & Scholar Services (ISSS) for InterConnections – events where education abroad returnees & international students at CSU can be in community.
-We do fun things, like terra cotta pot painting, succulent planting, homemade ice cream, game nights and more!
+- Every semester, the Education Abroad Office partners with International Student & Scholar Services (ISSS) for InterConnections – events where both education abroad returnees and current international students studying at CSU can be in community.
+Past InterConnections activities include things like terra cotta pot painting, succulent planting, making homemade ice cream, game nights and more!
 Explore Education Abroad’s calendar for social events.

 - International Student & Scholar Services (ISSS) events

-- International Student & Scholar Services (ISSS) hosts activities such as World Unity Fair, volleyball nights, game nights, TGIT (Thank God it’s Thursday).
+- International Student & Scholar Services (ISSS) offers regular programming throughout the year.
+Past programming includes the annual World Unity Fair, weekly volleyball nights, and game nights.
 Education abroad returnees are welcome and encouraged to attend.
 These events are a great opportunity have fun and connect with the international community at CSU!
 Explore ISSS events & programs and subscribe to their newsletter to stay up to date on international community events at CSU.

 Workshops